Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

   - What functionality the entrypoint implements?
   - Who has access rights to call the entrypoint?
-  - When the call is rejected?
+  - When is the call rejected?
-  - What events are logged?
+  - What events are logged and when?

 - Document tests: